-Golden Gardens in Northwest Seattle: This huge beach park has great train-watching, boat-watching, plus a great playground and wetland trails near the beach (to add some turtle-spotting to your train-spotting).
+Golden Gardens in Northwest Seattle: This huge beach park has good train-watching, boat-watching, plus a great playground and wetland trails near the beach (to add some turtle-spotting to your train-spotting).

 Edmonds waterfront: Trains, ferries, the beach, a playground and good restaurants with more train-watching opportunities equals a perfect morning or afternoon any time of the year.

 Costco parking lot, south Seattle: OK, this isn't exactly a destination, but if you want to combine your monthly warehouse haul with some train-spotting to keep the kids happy, the Costco on Fourth Avenue South in Seattle is a great pick.
 Just don't count on efficiency.

 Georgetown Playground, south Seattle: While away a morning or afternoon playing at this terrific newer playground and just wait for the occasional train to pass.
 You'll get double transportation spotting here with planes coming in low to land at nearby Boeing Field.

 Editor's note: This article was originally published in 2012 and updated most recently in April 2019.